-A credit rating is assigned by a non-governmental agency serving the financial market (such as Standard & Poor's and Fitch), and represents the relative security behind a given debt.
-The ratings indicate the relative likelihood of repayment of debt service liabilities by a specific issuer.
-The State's current credit rating is AA.
+A credit rating is assigned by a non-governmental agency serving the financial market (such as Standard & Poor's), and represents that agency's opinion concerning the likelihood that the principal and interest on State debt will be paid on time.
+The State's current general obligation debt is assigned a rating of AA by Standard & Poor's and AA-minus by Fitch.

-The Debt Reform Act of 2000, which applies to all new State-supported debt issued after March 31, 2000, imposes phased-in caps that limit new debt outstanding to 4 percent of the personal income and new debt services costs to 5 percent of total governmental receipts.
+The Debt Reform Act of 2000, which applies to all new State-supported debt issued after March 31, 2000, imposes phased-in caps that limit new debt outstanding to 4 percent of personal income and new debt service costs to 5 percent of total governmental receipts.
 Both caps began in 2000-01 at an initial phase-in level of .75 percent.
 Pursuant to section 23 of the State Finance Law, the State is required to calculate compliance with the caps annually and report the findings in the Financial Plan update most proximate to October 31.